pijee/moreo/README.md

 #
 # Timeout

+All tokens uuid are referenced in internal memory database with timestamp.
-An internal go routine is running each X minutes (by default : 5) and clean local token database.
+An internal go routine is running each X minutes (by default : 5) and deletes all tokens outdated.
+You can make token'life much longer by using **MOREO_TOKEN_LIFE** env variable.

+## Example
 If i'm waiting few minutes and send same request

 ```console